mesfint/aws-bootcamp-cruddur-2023/journal/week0.md

          Already have account

-  1b – Set up MFA on your Github Account
+   ####  1b – Set up MFA on your Github Account
+         My github account has multifactor Authentication using google authenticatore from my Android phone.

   2 – Create a Free Gitpod Account
   3 – Set up Github Codespaces
   4 – Create Your Free AWS Account